ucsdlib/workshops/_posts/2021-09-13-sci-computing.markdown

 ---
 layout: post
-title: 2021 Fall UC Software Carpentry
+title: Carpentries Fall Workshops (2021)
 category:
   - posts
+  - Carpentries
+  - R
+  - Python
-  - upcoming
+  - Unix Shell
-published: true
 ---

 ## Introduction:
 This hands-on workshop will cover basic concepts and tools, including program design, version control, data management, and task automation.
 Participants will be encouraged to help one another and to apply what they have learned to their own research problems.

 ## Topics:
 * R
 * Python
 * UNIX Shell